filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep2.md

 My guest today is [Susan Paula Holman](https://www.linkedin.com/in/susan-paula-holman-9081913/), currently working as a Senior Producer at [Avalanche Studios](https://avalanchestudios.com/), a studio known for working on the upcoming games [Just Cause 4](https://en.wikipedia.org/wiki/Just_Cause_4) and [Rage 2](https://en.wikipedia.org/wiki/Rage_2).

-Susan has extensive experience in roles of Test Leadership and Management and at the beginning of her carrer started as a Tester, having performed testing efforts on some of my all-time favourite games, including: [Battlefield 2](https://en.wikipedia.org/wiki/Battlefield_2), [Lord of the rings: Battle for Middle Earth](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings:_The_Battle_for_Middle-earth) and [Need for Speed Underground 2](https://en.wikipedia.org/wiki/Need_for_Speed:_Underground_2).
+Susan has extensive experience in roles of Test Leadership and Test Management and started her career as a Tester, having performed testing efforts on some of my all-time favourite games, including: [Battlefield 2](https://en.wikipedia.org/wiki/Battlefield_2), [Lord of the rings: Battle for Middle Earth](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings:_The_Battle_for_Middle-earth) and [Need for Speed Underground 2](https://en.wikipedia.org/wiki/Need_for_Speed:_Underground_2).

-She was very kind responding to my questions and hopes someone finds the inspiration to join the industry and understands the importance and value of a role within testing.
+She kindly responded to my questions and has a big hope someone finds the inspiration to join the industry and understands the importance and value of a role within testing.

 ### 1. What are your favourite games of all time, that you had to test?